 How to do webchat right

 Having a timed pop-up on your front page is a great way of showing off your live chat functionality, but you can do better.

 Here’s an example from a recent Forbes article entitled Inside Retail’s Live Chat Revolution.
 Retail brand Poppin did some digging around its ecommerce site, and used Google Analytics and its user flow to identify pages with the highest dropout and bounce rates.
 The company then pinpointed the times of its pop-up messages around the average user session on those pages.
-Since adopting this strategy, the company’s monthly chats have increased fivefold.
+Since adopting this strategy, the company’s monthly online webchats have increased fivefold.

 It’s time to go mobile

-According to the CCW report, 43.78% of chat queries received in 2017 were from mobile devices.
+According to the CCW report, 43.78% of online live chat queries received in 2017 were from mobile devices.
 In the ecommerce sector, 30% of webchat queries were mobile.
 This sector also reported an overall satisfaction rate of 85.43% for webchat.

 You don’t need to crunch the numbers to see what this means.
 Customers are shopping on their phones and looking for the same customer service they would normally receive from ecommerce sites.